Ciubix8513/lunar-engine/README.md

 - [ ] gltf loading
 - [ ] Skeletal animations

-Note: some of these goals may never get acomplished or be rearranged, no guarantees
+Note: This is just my personal project, some of these goals may never get accomplished or be rearranged, no guarantees.